Trustless-Work/Product/reclaim-protocol-integration/README.md

 There is data(signature and context) which we get from reclaim.
 So to check claim it takes to create logic for each provider (`PROVIDER_ID`) like github or google.

-for example what we have in claim is `parameters` object which proving GitHub username (full example above)
+For example we get some data(githhub username) from user via frontend form or from escrow itself(when freelancer should commit something on github) what we have in claim is `parameters` object which proving GitHub username (full example above)
 ```json
 {
   "additionalClientOptions": {},